 Our environmental policy as part of the fairport code is binding for all employees.
 We monitor, control and improve our corporate environmental performance with our environmental management system which is audited according to the Eco Management and Audit Scheme (EMAS).

 All facts and figures of our environmental activities as well as our future goals are disclosed in the current report.
-The publication includes our environmental statement which was audited according to strict EMAS-criteria.Neu denken.
-Report 2016. (in German)
+The publication includes our environmental statement which was audited according to strict EMAS-criteria.Ready.
+Report 2021 (in German)

-To everyone who wants to know exactly what's going on: book an airport tour with a focus on environmental issues!
-Experience up close which actions the airport takes for climate and noise protection or with its energy management.Airport tours (in German)
+To everyone who wants to know exactly what's going on: book a guided airport tour with a focus on sustainability!
+Experience up close which actions the airport takes for climate and noise protection or with its energy management.Guided tours

 As expressed through the international climate agreement in Paris the world community intends to limit global warming caused by greenhouse gases to well below 2°C and possibly to 1.5°C. Like nearly every business, airport operations produce emissions that contribute to climate change.
 Stuttgart Airport recognizes its responsibility to further improve its carbon footprint and to reduce its environmental impact to a minimum.

-The airport is accelerating towards climate protection with two reduction targets: we intend to half our greenhouse gas emissions by 2030 as compared to 1990.
-By 2050 Stuttgart Airport’s operations are to be entirely carbon-neutral.
+The airport is accelerating towards climate protection with two reduction targets: we intend to reduce our greenhouse gas emissions by 85 percent by 2030 as compared to 1990.
+By 2040 Stuttgart Airport’s operations are to be net zero.
+Up until now, we already managed to reduce 42 percent of our direct emissions.

 The challenging plan is to be realized through efficiency and reduction projects on the compound.
 Specifically, this means that the electric fleet will have to be continuously increased, more electricity will have to be produced from alternative sources and energy storages massively expanded.
 Beyond that new buildings and refurbishments have the potential to save energy and decrease CO2 emissions.

 Climate protection in aviation is a task that we need to work on together.
-The airport operator is committed to act wherever he can and strives towards a carbon-neutral business by 2050.
+The airport operator is committed to act wherever he can and strives towards a a net zero business by 2040.
 We improve the energy efficiency of our facilities, pursue a systematic energy management and invest in zero-emission mobility.

 The airport produces its own eco-friendly power in solar plants on the compound.
 They produce energy on a surface of 15,000 qm.
-We use approximately one third ourselves; two thirds are fed into the public power supply system.
 Energy that we do not produce at the airport is purchased to 100 percent from renewable sources.

-By 2018 Stuttgart Airport will run its passenger and baggage transport on the ramp entirely with nearly silent and zero-emission drives.
+Stuttgart Airport runs its passenger and baggage transport on the ramp entirely with nearly silent and zero-emission drives.
 Besides electric passenger busses and baggage tugs our charging stations are used by the airport’s battery-powered vans, cargo tugs, conveyor belts and a highloader.
 All vehicles that are not yet electrified are refueled with a synthetic diesel.
-Compared to fossil diesel the synthetic fuel reduces CO2 emissions by about 70 percent and emits significantly less air pollutants when burned.E-mobility at Stuttgart Airport (in German) STR efleet (in German)
+Compared to fossil diesel the synthetic fuel emits significantly less air pollutants when burned and we offset the CO2 emissions of its production.E-mobility at Stuttgart Airport (in German) STR efleet (in German)

 In cooperation with airlines, ground handling partners and German Air Traffic Control Authorities (DFS) Stuttgart Airport optimizes taxi times of airplanes with a program called Airport Collaborative Decision-making (A-CDM).
 The results of the first year of implementation show that fuel consumption of the airplanes on the ground has been reduced and 740 tons of CO2 emissions have been cut down.